Multiple evanescent white dot syndrome: Cause

 The etiology of multiple evanescent white dot syndrome is currently unknown but two potential origins have been postulated.
 Gass, et. al. suggests a virus invades retinal photoreceptors through cell-to-cell transmission via either the ora serrata or optic disc margin.
 Alternatively, Jampol, et al. proposes an auto-immune origin in patients with certain genetic vulnerabilities to environmental triggers.
-More recently, MEWDS has been associated with the SARS COVID-19 Pfizer vaccine and has been seen in one case of COVID-19 infection.
+More recently, MEWDS may be associated with the SARS COVID-19 Pfizer vaccine but more studies are needed.
+It has been seen in one case of COVID-19 infection.